 Understanding the science, measurement, and impact of perfectionism

-The gold-standard instruments in perfectionism research
+The two most used instruments in perfectionism research

 Developed by Randy Frost and colleagues (1990), this 35-item scale measures six dimensions: Concern over Mistakes, Personal Standards, Parental Expectations, Parental Criticism, Doubts about Actions, and Organisation.